 Certain specific sanctions are imposed on dual-use goods such as petrochemicals or telecommunications items.

-The key regulator for exporting and trading in controlled strategic goods (military and dual-use) and also the administration of licensable goods subject to arms embargoes is the Export Control Organisation.
-The ECO forms part of the Department for Business, Innovation and Skills (BIS).
+The key regulator for exporting and trading in controlled strategic goods (military and dual-use) and also the administration of licensable goods subject to arms embargoes is the Export Control Joint Unit.
+The ECJU forms part of the Department for International Trade (DIT).

 Import licences apply for certain textiles, firearms, ammunition, iron and steel.
 There are also prohibitions on the import of anti-personnel mines, torture equipment and certain goods from Iran and North Korea.

-The Import Licensing Branch (ILB) of BIS is the regulator which administers sanctions that involve a ban on importing items into the UK.
+The Import Licensing Branch (ILB) of BEIS is the regulator which administers sanctions that involve a ban on importing items into the UK.

 Asset freezes and other financial embargoes are administered by the Asset Freezing Unit at HM Treasury.